openhwgroup/core-v-xif/docs/source/x_ext.rst

   then it shall issue no further memory request transactions for the same instruction (``hartid`` + ``id``).
 Similarly, after having received ``commit_kill`` = 1 no further memory request transactions shall be issued by a |coprocessor| for the same instruction (``hartid`` + ``id``).

-  A |coprocessor| shall never initiate a memory request transaction(s) for offloaded non-accepted instructions.
+  A |coprocessor| shall never initiate a memory request transaction(s) for offloaded rejected instructions.
   A |coprocessor| shall never initiate a memory request transaction(s) for offloaded non-load/store instructions (``loadstore`` = 0).
   A |coprocessor| shall never initiate a non-speculative memory request transaction(s) unless in the same cycle or after the cycle of receiving a commit transaction with ``commit_kill`` = 0.
   A |coprocessor| shall never initiate a speculative memory request transaction(s) on cycles after a cycle in which it receives ``commit_kill`` = 1 via the commit transaction.